Prag8855/aab/content/guides/work-visa.md

 1. **The eID activation code**
     This letter arrives first.
 You need it to [activate the eID function](#activate-your-eid) of your work visa.
 2. **Your work visa**
-    Around 2 weeks later, you receive your work visa, or an invitation to collect your work visa at the *Ausländerbehörde*.[^28] If you have not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.
+    Around 2 weeks later, you receive your work visa, or an invitation to collect your work visa at the *Ausländerbehörde*.[^28] If you did not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.

 Your work visa is a plastic card.
 The expiration date is written on the card.
 It's usually **valid for 3 years**.[^17] If you have a limited work contract, your work visa is valid for a shorter time.
 For example, if you have a 2 year work contract, your work visa is valid for 2 years + 3 months.[^3]